FedCampus/FedKit/backend/README.md

 The above script adds the CIFAR10 training data type and model to database.

-## Prepare MNIST model for iOS example
+## Prepare MNIST model for cross platform Flutter example

 Run at `../`: